IsaacJT/update-vscode-cpp/README.md

 # update-vscode-cpp
-Updates VSCode CPP Symbols from the local .config file
+Updates VSCode CPP symbols from the local .config file